ptsochantaris/trailer-cli/README.md

 ```
 trailer list prs -blocked
 ```
-List all PRs on which (at lest) one reviewer has requested changes.
+List all PRs on which (at least) one reviewer has requested changes.
 You can also use `-unreviewed` to list items that have pending review requests or `-approved` for items where all reviewers approve.

 #### Stats
 ```